The data controller for the General Data Protection Regulations is the Guild of Residential Landlords, Suite 3, 13 Station Parade, Harrogate, HG1 1UF.

 We may collect information about your computer, including your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.

-We may obtain information about your general internet usage using a cookie file stored on your computer's hard drive.
+We may obtain information about your internet usage using a cookie file stored on your computer's hard drive.

 Cookies contain information that is transferred to your computer’s hard drive.
 They help us to improve our site and to deliver a better and more personalised service.
 They enable us: